MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## Known limitations
 The modern, refreshed look for model-driven apps has some limitations:

-- The mobile app, mail app, and embedded Teams mode don't support the modern, refreshed look and aren't part of the preview.
+- The mobile app, mail app, and embedded Teams mode don't support the modern, refreshed look, and aren't part of the preview.
 - The modern, refreshed look isn't validated for Dynamics 365 applications at this time.
 Don't try out the preview in any production, Dynamics 365 applications.
-- With the new look, Power Apps are moving away from the classic theme customizations.
+- With the new look, Power Apps is moving away from the classic theme customizations.
 This means that the app header and colors for business process flows can't be customized yet.
-- The SharePoint document grid does not support the modern, refreshed look.
+- The SharePoint document grid doesn't support the modern, refreshed look.

 ## Frequently asked questions (FAQs)